 Day 1

-Meeting at Lisbon's airport and departure to the south at 17:30 in the direction of Stº André (150 kms).
-We arrive towards the end of the afternoon at the Hotel Casas Verdemar (or similar), a beautifully renovated tavern with individual rooms and cottages around the gardens.
+Meet at Lisbon airport and departure to the south at 17:30 in the direction of St André (150km).
+Late afternoon arrival at the Hotel Casas Verdemar (or similar), a beautifully renovated tavern with individual rooms and cottages around the gardens.
 There is a pool, fruit trees and plenty of places to relax and enjoy the countryside.
-Take your meals either on the veranda or inside in the dining room.
-Dinner and the first night of rest.
+Enjoy meals alfresco on the veranda, or inside in the dining room.

 Day 2